 Webhook - WhatsApp Flow Responses

-• Flow responses: When a user completes and submits a WhatsApp Flow, the webhook payload contains a structured response that represents all answers collected during the Flow interaction.
-Instead of simple text, the payload includes a serialized data object that maps each Flow component to the value selected or entered by the user.
+• Flow responses contain a structured response with the answers collected during the Flow.
+The payload stores this response as a serialized data object that maps each Flow component to the value the user selected or entered.

-The following example shows the JSON payload delivered to the webhook when a user completes a customer feedback Flow:
+The following example shows the payload sent when a user completes a customer feedback Flow:

 {